 The disadvantages and cons of auditory learning are:

-- Distractions– auditory learners are fine tuned to pick up sound from the environment which means they’re also highly susceptible to distractions.
+- Distractions– auditory learners are fine tuned to pick up sound from the environment.
+This means they’re also highly susceptible to distractions.
 If you’re an auditory learner, having strong focus is crucial for you.

-- Attention span– similarly, auditory learners often have a lower attention span and find it more challenging to maintain focus for longer.
+- Attention span– auditory learners often have a lower attention span and find it more challenging to maintain focus for longer.
+Attention span of Gen Alpha who’re auditory learners is horrendous.

-- Disruptive– Auditory learners love to ask questions and speak out loud during class.
-This can be disruptive to other students.
+- Disruptive– auditory learners love to ask questions and speak out loud during class.
+This is often disruptive to other students.

-- Written comprehension– Auditory learners quite often struggle with written instructions, reports, or assessments.
-When reading they’re likely to miss out on key information in readings due to the lack of change in intonation.
+- Written comprehension– auditory learners often struggle with written instructions, reports, or assessments.
+When reading they’re likely to miss out on key information due to the lack of change in intonation.

 - Test-taking- test-taking is generally more challenging for auditory learners as they may take longer to process visual information.